imapi/infinite_image/README.md

-infinite_image
+Infinite Image Stream
 ==============

-Infinite in size InputStream which is a valid image in the same time
+## Description
+Input stream which generates images of any size.
+Minimum valid image size depends on a platform, but generally is no less than 45 bytes.

+## Usage
+The same as regular InputStreams.